The English Channel is a famous channel that separates England from the rest of the European continent.

 Conquer Virtual Challenge has an English Channel Challenge.
 We virtually swam the English Channel.
 We signed up for the English Channel in the Conquer Virtual Challenge.
 Every time we swam a distance, we put our miles into the Conquer Virtual Challenge App until we completed the entire length of the English channel.

-This may not be as exciting as swimming the real English channel, but it was more accessible, and we traveled the same distance.
+This may not be as exciting as swimming in the real English channel, but it was more accessible, and we traveled the same distance.

 We did not swim the English Channel in a day, but along the way, the Conquer Virtual Challenge emailed postcards to tell us about the significant landmarks we passed.